 Help us defeat the tower again!

 Check the agenda HERE within 24 hours before the meeting - you'll often find last-minute changes involving controversial topics.
+On some computers you may need to create a username and password to read agendas and minutes -- but at least they are free to create and use.
+(Contact us if you need help.)

 The "pre-meeting" is open to the public (see below) and borough council has often used such meetings to do their actual discussion about the cell tower plans.

 Committee meetings, "pre-meetings," "post-meetings," and work sessions happen in the back room behind the main meeting room at the borough building.
-They are open to the public (except during executive sessions, most often at the very end), even though this is not obvious and through May there has been no sign saying so.
-The public often doesn't get to comment, but simply knowing what the old boys' club is discussing can be very helpful.
+They are open to the public (except during executive sessions, most often at the very end), even though this is not obvious.
+There was a brief discussion about a year ago of putting up a sign stating "Open to the Public," but this has not happened as of January 2025: apparently writing those four words on a sheet of paper and taping it to the back room's door is not something Borough Council wants to do.

 The door in the back right of the main meeting room is the easiest way to reach the area where the public can sit for committee meetings, work sessions, "pre-meetings," and "post-meetings."